jonathan-warkentine/Team-Profile-Generator/README.md

   This app allows the user to input a team of managers, engineers, and/or students via a series of command prompts.
 After the prompts, an HTML page is generated for the user, with the inputted teammates' info displayed on cards on the homepage.

+  To run the tests, install jest (`npm i jest`) and run the command `npm test` in the parent directory.

   &nbsp;

   ---